CSGuides/grad-school-application-guide/_exampleMaterials/contributionGuide.md

 This page provides neither a random nor indicative sample of applicants, and the materials are biased towards top-tier outcomes across multiple categories of positions.
-These may be the right kinds of jobs for you to consider, but they also might not be, for your career and personal goals!
+These may be the right kinds of schools for you to consider, but they also might not be, for your career and personal goals!
 As a concrete example, <a href="https://en.wikipedia.org/wiki/Stephanie_Forrest">Stephanie Forrest</a>
 received R1 tenure-track offers from both the University of Michigan and also